Drag Race Philippines: Season 1 (2022)

 Precious Paula Nicole won the first season.

 The contestants were first announced in their visual presentation throughout social media on July 27, 2022.
 A teaser was released on August 4, featuring Paolo Ballesteros waving two checkered flags with every contestant introducing themselves.

 It debuted through streaming services Discovery+ and HBO Go for the Philippines simultaneously, with Crave for Canada, and including WOW Presents Plus internationally in August 2022.
 An online video was released through YouTube that featured the first 20 minutes from the first episode.
 Ongina and Rock M. Sakura hosted the American webseries Fashion Photo RuView, where they reviewed the garments from contestants.
 This season ran for ten episodes and concluded in October.

 Precious Paula Nicole won the season after lip-syncing to "Sirena" (2012) by rapper Gloc-9 and was crowned as the Philippines' First Drag Superstar.
 This also included a one-year supply from ONE/SIZE cosmetics, with a crown and scepter, and a cash prize of ₱1,000,000.
 Marina Summers was the runner-up, with Lady Morgana (whom eliminated fifth overall) voted as Miss Congeniality.
 The contestants who competed and eliminated were Prince, Corazon, Gigi Era, Turing, Viñas DeLuxe, Brigiding, Minty Fresh, Xilhouete, and Eva Le Queen.

 Season 2 (2023)

 Captivating Katkat won the second season.

 After season one concluded, it was immediately renewed on October 19, with casting opened the same month until December 2022.
 A teaser image was soon posted through Instagram on June 29, 2023.
 This led to showcase its previous panel of judges in a tropical-themed set, with the contestants and their visual presentation announced on July 11.
 The season premiered through HBO Go for the Philippines and WOW Presents Plus internationally in August 2023.
 It was ended in October which ran for ten episodes.

 Captivating Katkat was crowned as the Philippines' Next Drag Superstar, after lip-syncing to "Kapangyarihan" (2021) by iDolls.
 She was handed a cash prize of ₱1,000,000, with a crown and scepter, and a one-year supply of cosmetics from Anastasia Beverly Hills.
-Arizona Brandy was the runner-up, with Hana Beshie voted as Miss Congeniality.
+Arizona Brandy was the runner-up, with Hana Beshie (whom eliminated fifth overall) voted as Miss Congeniality.
 The contestants who competed and eliminated were Nicole Pardaux, Astrid Mercury, Tiny DeLuxe, Veruschka Levels, Matilduh, DeeDee Marié Holliday, ØV Cünt, M1ss Jade So, and Bernie.